ucb-bar/chipyard/docs/Getting-Started/Chipyard-Basics.rst

-REBAR Basics
+Chipyard Basics
 ===============================

 Generators
 -------------------------------------------

-The REBAR Framework currently consists of the following RTL generators:
+The Chipyard Framework currently consists of the following RTL generators:

 Processor Cores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^